How Taylor Swift Carefully Came Out of the Woods and Back Into the Hollywood Spotlight

 Selena Gomez, Shawn Mendes, Troye Sivan and Niall Horan were just some of the famous friends who showed up to perform a song.
 Ryan Seacrest, Adele, Lena Dunham, Julia Roberts, Amber Rose, Rebel Wilson, Blake Lively, Gigi Hadid and more stars were also spotted in the audience enjoying the tour.

-As the one-year anniversary of "Look What You Made Me Do" approaches August 24, Taylor appears to have it all.
-Her music career has never been stronger as her friend group remains loyal.
+As the one-year anniversary of "Look What You Made Me Do" approaches, Taylor appears to have it all.
+Her music career has never been stronger as her friends group remains loyal.
 There's a boyfriend that understands the public scrutiny that comes with dating the Taylor Swift.
 And just last month, it was revealed that the singer will star in the upcoming theatrical adaption of Cats.

 The old Taylor may be dead, but this new life may be better than our wildest dreams.